marlon407/ElitePlayground/tennisScore/README.md

 This Kata is about implementing a simple tennis game score.

+# Getting started

+You need [groovy](http://groovy-lang.org/download.html) to run TennisScore.groovy as a script.

+# Rules

 The scoring system is rather simple:

 1. Each player can have either of these points in one game 0 15 30 40